-Are there any benefits of taking CBD at work?
+Are there any advantages of taking CBD at work?

-Since we have established that it’s usually safe to take CBD at work, you might be wondering if there are any benefits of doing so.
+Since we have established that it’s usually safe to take CBD at work, you might be wondering if there are any advantages of doing so.
 It turns out that, yes, there are!

-- Pain relief: Taking CBD for chronic pain or other pains?
+- Happier body: Taking CBD for a better feeling body?
 In that case, you’ll be well aware of this benefit already.
-Sufferers of pain will know that it makes it very hard to work.
-Luckily, taking CBD could help you to relieve your symptoms of pain in order to function better at work.
+Sufferers of aches will know that it makes it very hard to work.
+Luckily, taking CBD can create a better balance.

 - Improved focus: Everybody struggled to concentrate sometimes at work – mundane tasks aren’t exactly engaging.
-Fortunately, some reports suggest that CBD could help you to stay focused, which makes it the perfect work supplement.
+Fortunately, this is where CBD can come in, which makes it the perfect work supplement.

-- Increased feeling of calm: With its ability to impact on mood disorders as we mentioned earlier, CBD could make you feel happier and calmer at work.
+- Increased feeling of calm: CBD could create a better balance, increasing feelings of happiness and calm at work.
 No more silently raging at your coworkers over something minor!

-Clearly, there are multiple benefits to taking CBD at work, even if you aren’t suffering from any particular condition.
+Clearly, there are multiple advantages to taking CBD at work, even if you aren’t suffering from anything in particular.

 Of course, if you are thinking about taking CBD at work then your main concern will assumedly be whether or not it’s legal.
 Simply put, there are two different ‘types’ of CBD: CBD from hemp, and CBD from actual cannabis/marijuana strains.